The Scrolls Of Life: Destiny Dreams and the Bible Code

 Letter characters at specific intervals mysteriously spell out names, words and associated events.

-The cryptic Bible Code confirms the present and past with incredible accuracy: names, dates, and events.
-Yet, this Code is more than mere words identified by supercomputers.
-In reality, the most brilliant minds cannot understand it.
-The Bible is so complex that many have discarded it as nonsense or treated it merely as a historical compilation of religious writings.
-But could these words contain the codex of life?
+In reality, the Bible is so complex that the most brilliant minds cannot understand it.
+As a result, many have discarded it as hypothetical nonsense or treated it merely as a historical compilation of religious writings.
+But could these words conveying stories and genealogies also contain the codex of life?

-We may use our gifts and talents liberally, but we need supernatural guidance to fulfill our destinies.
-The Holy Spirit “interprets” the complexities of the “script.”
-He gives us understanding, but we must “choose” to embrace His Word and His way.
-To help rid us of hindrances and distractions (our good intentions, preferences, and rights), He often leads us off the beaten path to a wilderness where we will find it easier to hear Him.
+So, we may use our gifts and talents liberally, but we need supernatural guidance to fulfill our destinies.
+This describes the role of the Holy Spirit.
+The Holy Spirit “interprets” the complexities of the “script” and “codes” and He gives us understanding.
+Still, we must “choose” to embrace His Word and His Way.

 How did David, a shepherd boy, grow up to be a great king?
 It was written.